Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: P-V criticality

+We define a characteristic temperature, $T_0$, which is also present in the Van der Waals equation.
+This is given by the formula Below this temperature, the pressure becomes negative for some Similar to the behavior of Van der Waals fluid, the $\tilde{P}-\tilde{v}$ diagram exhibits oscillatory behavior, which is completely unphysical.
+As we already mentioned, this oscillatory behavior in the isotherms must be replaced with an isobaric plateau.
+When

-In the limit $\psi\rightarrow 0$, the equation of state (\ref{eosp}) reduces to $d$-dimensional AdS black holes in quintessence background in Einstein's GR.
-When both $N_s$ and $\psi$ tend to zero the equation of state (\ref{eosp}) reduces to Schwarzschild-Tangherlini-AdS black holes in higher dimensions \cite{Gunasekaran:2012dq}.
-The critical points are determined as
+In the limit as $\psi\rightarrow 0$, this equation of state (\ref{eosp}) reduces to describe $d$-dimensional AdS black holes in quintessence background, following Einstein's GR.
+If both $N_s$ and $\psi$ vanish, the equation of state (\ref{eosp}) simplifies to that of Schwarzschild-Tangherlini-AdS black holes \cite{Gunasekaran:2012dq}. \\ The critical points are determined by the following conditions.

-The coupled equations (\ref{critical}) can be solved analytically.
+We can solve the above equations (\ref{critical}) analytically.
 Therefore, the critical quantities now read

 The subscript ``c" denotes the values of the physical quantities at the critical points.
-The Eqs.~(\ref{cvol}), (\ref{ctemp}) and (\ref{cp}) lead to the following universal ratio
+Eqs.~(\ref{cvol}) and (\ref{ctemp}) together with Eq.~(\ref{cp}) lead to the following universal ratio.

-This ratio is independent of the surrounding field parameter $N_s$ but is dependent on the Rastall coupling constant $\psi$.
-In Einstein's GR, i.e., when $\psi\rightarrow 0$, the ratio recovers the $d$-dimensional AdS black holes in quintessence background.
-When $\psi=0$ and $\omega_s=\frac{d-3}{d-1}$, the universal ratio corresponds to the $d$-dimensional Reissner-Nordstr$\ddot{o}$m black holes \cite{Gunasekaran:2012dq} for $N_s=-q^2$, which reads
+This ratio is independent of the surrounding field parameter $N_s$, but is dependent on the Rastall coupling constant $\psi$ and spacetime dimensions $d$.
+In Einstein's GR, $\psi\rightarrow 0$, we get the universal ratio for $d$-dimensional AdS black holes in a quintessence background.
+When $\psi=0$ and $\omega_s=\frac{d-3}{d-1}$, the universal ratio corresponds to the $d$-dimensional Reissner-Nordstr$\ddot{o}$m-AdS black holes ($N_s=-Q^2$) \cite{Gunasekaran:2012dq}, which reads

 We recover the ratio $\rho_c=3/8$ in $d=4$, a universal feature of the vdW fluid.
-It is seen that the critical parameters, Eqs.~(\ref{cvol})-(\ref{cp}), depend on the fluid parameter and therefore reflecting in this way the presence of some exotic matter fields, e.g., the dark energy on the critical behavior of the vdW fluid.
-If we put $\psi=0,\;\text{and}\;N_s=-q^2$, all these critical quantities reduce to those of $d$-dimensional RN-AdS black holes \cite{Gunasekaran:2012dq}.\\ Next we derive another important thermodynamic quantity in equilibrium physics, the Gibbs free energy of the thermodynamic system.
-In the extended phase space, the enthalpy of the thermodynamic system in interpreted as mass of the black holes.
-Thus treating mass as enthalpy one can obtain the Gibbs free energy, $G=H-TS=M-TS$ \cite{Chamblin:1999tk} in the following form
+It is seen that the critical parameters, Eqs.~(\ref{cvol})-(\ref{cp}), depend on the fluid parameter and therefore reflect in this way the presence of some exotic matter fields, e.g., dark energy, on the critical behavior of the vdW fluid.
+If we put $\psi=0,\;\text{and}\;N_s=-Q^2$, all these critical quantities reduce to those of $d$-dimensional RN-AdS black holes of $d$ dimensions \cite{Gunasekaran:2012dq}.